xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

      * known proposals for the origin of the genetic code,
      * comparative performance of alternative codes,
-     * and trade-offs between chemical constraints and selection.
+     * and tradeoffs between chemical constraints and selection.

 2. Conditions

    * Baseline condition:

      * The AI model operates without Q072 modules and without explicit tension-aware guidance.

    * TU condition:

-     * The model uses CodeTensionHead and TU_CodeObserver as auxiliary components, and can access tension signals when reasoning about code origin.
+     * The model uses `CodeTensionHead` and `TU_CodeObserver` as auxiliary components, and can access tension signals when reasoning about code origin.

 3. Metrics

    * Explanation coherence:

-     * Does the model maintain a consistent view of which mechanisms are invoked and which constraints they satisfy.
+     * Does the model maintain a consistent view of which mechanisms are invoked and which constraints they satisfy?

    * Tension awareness:

-     * Does the model correctly identify when a proposed mechanism implies high tension (for example, extreme fine tuning or inaccessible trajectories).
+     * Does the model correctly identify when a proposed mechanism implies high tension, for example extreme fine tuning or inaccessible trajectories?

    * Counterfactual clarity:

-     * Does the model keep World T and World F narratives clearly separated when prompted.
+     * Does the model keep World T and World F narratives clearly separated when prompted?

 ### 7.4 60-second reproduction protocol

 A minimal protocol for external users to experience the effect of Q072-style encoding in an AI system.

-* Baseline setup:
+Baseline setup:

 * Prompt:

-    * Ask the AI to explain why the standard genetic code looks non-random and to list main hypotheses for its origin, without any reference to tension or WFGY.
+  * Ask the AI to explain why the standard genetic code looks nonrandom and to list main hypotheses for its origin, without any reference to tension, TU, or WFGY.

 * Observation:

   * Record whether the explanation:

     * mixes mechanisms without discussing constraints,
     * fails to distinguish rare coincidence from robust processes,
-      * or ignores alternative codes.
+    * or ignores alternative codes and code-space structure.

-* TU encoded setup:
+TU encoded setup:

 * Prompt:

   * Ask the same question but add instructions:

     * to treat error robustness, metabolic cost, and accessibility as separate tension components,
-      * to explicitly compare low-tension and high-tension interpretations.
+    * to explicitly compare low-tension and high-tension interpretations,
+    * and to indicate where the standard code might lie in this tension landscape.

 * Observation:

   * Record whether the explanation:

     * clearly distinguishes mechanism classes,
     * states which constraints each mechanism addresses,
-      * and identifies where the standard code lies in a conceptual tension landscape.
+    * and identifies where tension remains high or where it is plausibly low.

-* Comparison metric:
+Comparison metric:

 * Use a short rubric:

   * clarity of mechanism categorization,
   * explicit handling of constraints,
-    * and explicit recognition of unresolved high-tension aspects.
+  * explicit recognition of unresolved high-tension aspects.

-* What to log:
+What to log:

-  * Baseline and TU prompts, full responses, and any tension component estimates from CodeTensionHead.
+* Baseline and TU prompts, full responses, and any tension component estimates from `CodeTensionHead`.
-  * Logs allow independent inspection of how Q072 modules influenced the reasoning process.
+* These logs allow independent inspection of how Q072 modules influenced the reasoning process without exposing any deep TU rules.

 ---